 Wherever possible, we always recommend using as natural a product as possible.
-There are enzyme based cleaners that do a good job of clearing clogs.
-Harsh chemicals may work great on your pipes, but can damage septic tanks as well as the bacteria you NEED to be thriving in them for proper septic system operation.
-The best solution to a clogged drain is usually mechanical.
-Using a snake or an auger to clear blocked lines and accumulations of fat, oil and grease is preferable as that adds nothing harmful to the septic system.
-It may not be as convenient as dumping a bottle down the drain and hoping it works out, but it is ultimately the safest option for clearing blocked drain lines.
+There are enzyme-based cleaners that do a good job of clearing clogs.
+Harsh chemicals may work great on your pipes, but can damage septic tanks as well as the bacteria you need to be thriving in them for proper septic system operation.
+The best solution to a clogged drain is using a snake or an auger to clear blocked lines.

 Any disinfectant is something to worry about when it comes to your septic system.
 It is interesting to note that we often hear customers saying they feel uneasy, they feel like they’re polluting, if they dump their bleach or disinfectant products onto the soil in the bush — yet somehow they aren’t making the connection that emptying them down your drain is literally putting them into the soil.
 Given there is no difference in outcome, why risk harming the bacteria in your septic system?